 Marketing teams and B2B sales representatives are under pressure to come up with innovative strategies that secure the attention of business decision-makers.
 Focusing on relevant data allows sales leaders to go into phone calls with confidence that they are well-equipped to provide potential leads with the best customer experience from the first step.

-A conversion rate is the percentage by which your website traffic becomes a marketing qualified lead (MQLs), your MQLs become sales qualified, and your sales qualified leads turn into customers.
 By tracking all conversion rates, you can identify bottlenecks, inefficiencies, or areas of improvement.
 This data can help you make decisions about refining your sales message, changing the direction of the pitch, and adjusting the speed of guiding the particular prospect down the sales funnel.

-CAC is the total cost of acquiring a customer which can include ad spend, time spend nurturing the lead by the sales rep, and spend on additional marketing activities required to attract the customer.
+CAC is the total cost of acquiring a customer, which can include ad spend, time spent nurturing the lead by the sales rep, and spend on additional marketing activities required to attract the customer.
 Measuring CAC allows you to evaluate your sales methods' return on investment (ROI).
 By determining the cost of acquiring a new customer, you can evaluate the efficiency of your customer acquisition strategies.
-This can help with informed decision-making, such as:

 By tracking CAC, you can improve the bottom line and streamline resource allocation.

-CLV is defined as the total monetary value a customer will bring to the organization during the time in which they’re a customer.
+CLV is defined as the total monetary value a customer will bring to the organization during the time they’re a customer.
 This can be measured by using the average contract value times the average lifespan of a customer.
 Tracking CLV helps you identify customers with the highest potential and change your sales strategy towards tailoring the experience specifically to their needs.

 By focusing on maximizing the CLV, you can develop targeted retention strategies, prioritize customer satisfaction, and invest in initiatives that foster long-term relationships.

-Pipeline velocity is defined as the speed in which deals move from MQL to a customer.
+Pipeline velocity is defined as the speed at which deals move from MQL to a customer.
 Tracking pipeline velocity allows you to find bottlenecks in the sales cycle and take proactive measures for its acceleration.
 Understanding this metric allows you to implement effective pipeline management tactics.

 By running regular pipeline analysis, you can make decisions that lead to shorter sales cycles, create a more effective sales process, and increase revenue.
+Understanding your pipeline coverage ratio helps ensure you have sufficient opportunities to meet revenue targets, even accounting for expected attrition through the funnel.

-Each stage of the sales process has a certain set of metrics that helps your team perform informative analysis and use the gained insight to streamline the next stage.
+Each stage of the sales process has a certain set of metrics that help your team perform informative analysis and use the gained insight to streamline the next stage.
 By tracking these metrics regularly, you can measure the progress toward the set goals and make real-time adjustments before an unsuccessful strategy turns into a lost deal.

 Sales performance tracking isn't about gathering as many metrics as possible and analyzing them quickly.
 It's about creating an effective process that allocates tracking resources to the right phases of the sales cycle and provides insights in time for you to meet your sales quota.
 Here is how to track your sales.